Boniface of Verona

-Boniface of Verona (Bonifacio da Verona, died late 1317 or early 1318) was a Lombard Crusader lord in Frankish Greece during the late 13th and early 14th century.
+Boniface of Verona (Bonifacio da Verona, died late 1317 or early 1318) was a Lombard lord in Frankish Greece during the late 13th and early 14th century.
 A third son from a junior branch of his family, he sold his castle to equip himself as a knight, became a protégé of Guy II de la Roche, Duke of Athens, expelled the Byzantines from Euboea in 1296, and advanced to become one of the most powerful lords of Frankish Greece.
 Following Guy II's death, he served as regent for the Duchy of Athens in 1308–09, and was captured by the Catalan Company in the Battle of Halmyros in March 1311.
 The Catalans held Boniface in high regard, and offered to make him their leader.
 Boniface refused, but retained close relations with them, sharing their hostility towards the Republic of Venice and its own interests in Euboea.
 Boniface died in late 1317 or early 1318, leaving his son-in-law, the Catalan vicar-general Alfonso Fadrique, as the heir of his domains.